eugenia1984/english/glossary.md

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

-- **Engaging** means interesting or able to attract attention.
+- **engaging** means interesting or able to attract attention.
 For example: ``She writes engaging stories means her stories are very interesting.``

 - **enjoy**: When you like doing something very much, you can say you enjoy it.
 It's a simple way to express that something makes you happy.
 For example, you can say, `I enjoy playing video games` if playing video games is fun for you

 - **enjoy the most**: is used to express a preference or favorite aspect of something.

-- **Emergencies** are serious, unexpected situations that require immediate action, like a fire or a medical crisis.
+- **emergencies**: are serious, unexpected situations that require immediate action, like a fire or a medical crisis.
 Emergencies is the plural form of emergency

 - **enjoy the most**: is used to indicate one's preferred or favorite aspect of an activity.